 On the other hand, a tummy tuck, also known as an abdominoplasty, is best for individuals with loose or sagging skin, as well as weakened or separated abdominal muscles.

-During a tummy tuck, the surgeon removes excess skin and fat, and tightens the abdominal muscles, resulting in a firmer, more toned midsection.
+During a tummy tuck, the surgeon removes excess abdominal skin and fat, and tightens the muscles, resulting in a firmer, more toned midsection.

 It’s essential to consult with a board-certified plastic surgeon who can assess your body type and individual needs and recommend the best procedure for you.

-In some cases, a combination of liposuction and a tummy tuck may be recommended to achieve optimal results.
+In some cases, a combination of liposuction and a tummy tuck procedure may be recommended to achieve optimal results.